-Included in transactions with brokers are trades with Affin Hwang Investment Bank Bhd, the former immediate holding company of the Manager amounting RM11,688,013 (2023: RM Nil).
-The Manager is of the opinion that all the transactions have been entered at agreed terms between the related parties.
+[#] Included in transactions with brokers are trades with AHAM Asset Management Berhad, the Manager amounting RM94,956,777 (2024: RM Nil).
+The Manager is of the opinion that all transactions have been entered into agreed terms between the related parties.